xiaoliubuer/blog/_posts/2017-08-15-write-my-own-theme.md

 # Get start to use Jekyll
 Jekyll is a static website framework, it is easy to build up a static website.
 And there are a lot of theme to use.
-The most important it super light, only several files to control the view which give the developer more freedom to customize their website.
+The most important it super light, only several files to control the view which give the developer more freedom to customize their websites.